 How does a stove fan work?

-When the stove fan is placed on a working wood burning stove (pellet or gas stove), the heat is conducted from the surface of the stove, travelling up from the aluminum base of the fan, to the underside of the Peltier device.
+When the stove fan is placed on a working wood stove (pellet or gas stove), the heat is conducted from the surface of the stove, travelling up from the aluminum base of the fan, to the underside of the Peltier device.
 The Peltier device generates electricity by having one side hot and the other side cooler (known as a ‘thermal difference’).
 This temperature difference creates a ‘potential difference’ (a voltage) in the circuit.
 This voltage powers the motor, which in turn drives the fan.
 Our models of Stove Fans can operate from temperatures as low as 140°F.

 SEE PRODUCT